Three Years Later: There's Something About Mary, the "Prostitute" in the Sean Suiter Case (Part 2)

 If true, WMAR's story shattered much of the IRB's theory.
 Suiter wasn't planning his suicide on Bennett Place for two days, because he wasn't planning on being there.
 Unfortunately, WMAR didn't share any documents to prove its claims, and the story was sourced by the Suiter family legal team, which had obvious bias, and an anonymous source "close to the investigation."

 Courthouse files from the Quick case do provide more context.
 The files show that the Quick murder was entirely Bomenka's case.
-The detective arrived on the scene just after the shooting and took over.
-On September 15, Bomenka arrested a 38-year old man named Kenneth Maddox for Quick's murder.
+Bomenka arrived on the scene just after Quick was shot and took over.
+On September 15, two months before Suiter's shooting, Bomenka arrested a 38-year old man named Kenneth Maddox for Quick's murder.

 Neither BPD nor the State's Attorney's Office (SAO) announced the Maddox indictment, as they typically do with such high-profile homicides.
-They may have stayed quiet because Bomenka's case was falling apart.
-The Maddox case hinged entirely on the testimony of one witness, a woman whom I will call L. to protect her identity.
+They may have stayed quiet because Bomenka's case wasn't strong and quickly fell apart.
+Court records show his case hinged entirely on the testimony of one witness, a woman whom I will call L. to protect her identity.
 On September 12, files indicate that L. identified Maddox as Quick's shooter based on a photo array, with no details about what she witnessed in the statement of probable cause.
 Maddox pled not guilty on November 3, two weeks before Suiter's shooting, and the case was transferred to circuit court.

 After Suiter's death, L. failed up to show for the first trial, so it was rescheduled.
 She requested witness relocation assistance but failed to follow up on that.
 Then SAO held in her prison for more than two weeks.
 She still wouldn't cooperate.
 Without its witness, SAO dropped the charges against Maddox.